 The nose is particularly susceptible.
 Only a fraction of swelling somewhere else can be noticeable on the nose.
 As a result, we tend to be more conservative with our return to normal activities.
 Especially if those activities would elevate a patient’s heart rate or blood pressure.

-Swelling can happen if an activity causes increase in heart rate or blood pressure.
+Swelling can happen if an activity causes an increase in heart rate or blood pressure.
 This can be temporary, although some patients are not happy when that happens.
 That’s because swelling detracts the appearance of the nose.

 On average, it is about six weeks before a patient can have unrestricted activity following a rhinoplasty.

 Also, patients should refrain from doing activities that let them bow down their head.
 These activities include Yoga or Pilates.
 This is due to the effect of gravity on the swelling of the face and nose.